NASA's Science Vision

 This is NASA's science vision: using the vantage point of space to achieve with the science community and our partners a deep scientific understanding of our planet, other planets and solar system bodies, the interplanetary environment, the Sun and its effects on the solar system, and the universe beyond.
 In so doing, we lay the intellectual foundation for the robotic and human expeditions of the future while meeting today's needs for scientific information to address national concerns, such as climate change and space weather.
 At every step we share the journey of scientific exploration with the public and partner with others to substantially improve science, technology, engineering and mathematics (STEM) education nationwide.

-SMD organizes its work into four broad scientific pursuits: Earth Science, Planetary Science, Heliophysics and Astrophysics.
+SMD organizes its work into five broad scientific pursuits: Earth Science, Planetary Science, Heliophysics, Astrophysics, and Biological and Physical Sciences.
 Each of these pursuits is managed by a Division within the Directorate, each having its own science sub-goals.

 - Earth Science: Study planet Earth from space to advance scientific understanding and meet societal needs

 - Planetary Science: Advance scientific knowledge of the origin and history of the solar system, the potential for life elsewhere, and the hazards and resources present as humans explore space

 - Heliophysics: Understand the Sun and its effects on Earth and the solar system

 - Astrophysics: Discover the origin, structure, evolution, and destiny of the universe, and search for Earth-like planets

 - Biological and Physical Sciences: Learn how biological and physical systems work at a fundamental level by studying them in space.

 - Resources Management: Formulate, advocate, and implement the SMD budget for the Directorate.